pymacaron/pymacaron/README.md

-# klue-micro-service
+# klue-easy-api

-Swiftly create a rest api micro service running as a Docker container on amazon AWS
+Easily create and deploy a Flask-based REST api running as a Docker container on amazon AWS